EFCE Forum on Energy, Environment and Digital Transition 2022

 EFCE Forum on Energy: Challenges and opportunities for Chemical Engineering for a global vision took place on Saturday, 27 August 2016, at Clarion Congress Hotel Prague, Czech Republic.

-The video recording of the EFCE Forum is now available on YouTube:
+The video recording of the EFCE Forum is available on YouTube at:

-The EFCE President and the Executive Board invite the chemical engineering community to the EFCE Forum 2013 which will be held in conjunction with ECCE9/ECAB2 on Sunday, 21 April 2013 at 14:00 - 16:30 h at the World Forum The Hague, the Netherlands.
+The EFCE President and the Executive Board invited the chemical engineering community to the EFCE Forum 2013 which was held in conjunction with ECCE9/ECAB2 on Sunday, 21 April 2013 at the World Forum The Hague, the Netherlands.

-On the occasion of the 60th Anniversary of EFCE and ECCE9, you are invited to join EFCE VP Prof Rafiqul Gani who will host a panel discussion on the role of EFCE on topical issues surrounding: Education, Sustainability, Bio, Innovation.
+On the occasion of the 60th Anniversary of EFCE, Prof Rafiqul Gani, Sycientific Vice-President of the Federation, hosted a panel discussion on the role of EFCE on topical issues surrounding: Education, Sustainability, Bio, Innovation.

 For the third time, The EFCE President and the Executive Board invited the chemical engineering community to the EFCE Forum.
 This year's Forum was held in conjunction with the CHISA 2012- the 20th InternationalCongress of Chemical and Process Engineering, on Saturday, 25 August, 17.00 - 18.00 h at Clarion Congress Hotel, Prague, Czech Republic.